lawrencecandilas/atari-2600/Tic Tac Toe/README.md

 ## Controls

 Tic-Tac-Toe uses the joystick controller.

-Paddles and other controllers are not supported.
+Paddles and other controllers other than the standard joystick are not supported.

 When it is your turn, a blinking cursor will display.
 Move by moving the joystick in the desired direction.
 Press the joystick button to choose your space.
 You can't move in a space where an X or O already exists.

+The CPU vs. CPU variation is non-interactive.
+You can interrupt the CPU playing itself by pressing GAME SELECT or GAME START.

 The COLOR/B-W switch is supported.